All Products

 Microservices Engine:CLB-based migration

-Microservices Engine (MSE) cloud-native gateways provide the Classic Load Balancer (CLB)-based migration feature for you to gradually migrate traffic from a source gateway to an MSE cloud-native gateway.
-This topic describes how to use the CLB-based migration feature.
+Microservices Engine (MSE) cloud-native gateways provide a Classic Load Balancer (CLB) migration feature that lets you gradually migrate traffic from a source gateway to an MSE cloud-native gateway.

 Prerequisites

-• Routing rules are configured for the MSE cloud-native gateway, and the routing rules cover all routing scenarios of the source gateway.
+• Routing rules are configured for the MSE cloud-native gateway.
+The routing rules must cover all routing scenarios of the source gateway.
 For more information, see Create a routing rule.

 Note

-The Server Load Balancer (SLB)-based migration feature is applicable only to CLB instances.
-Application Load Balancer (ALB) instances and Network Load Balancer (NLB) instances are not supported.
-For more information about the three types of SLB instances, see SLB overview.
+The Server Load Balancer (SLB) migration feature supports only Classic Load Balancer (CLB) instances.
+This feature does not support Application Load Balancer (ALB) or Network Load Balancer (NLB) instances.
+For more information about the differences between the three types of SLB instances, see Product overview.

 Background information

-• Before the migration: A typical user request process is used.
-The client accesses the server by using the Domain Name System (DNS).
-The DNS returns the IP address of the Layer-4 SLB instance that is associated with the gateway to the client.
-The client sends a request to the SLB instance, and the SLB instance passes through the request to the Layer-7 business gateway.
-The business gateway performs operations such as authentication and then forwards the request to the server.
+• Before the migration: In a typical request flow, a client uses DNS to access the server.
+DNS returns the IP address of the corresponding Layer 4 Internet-facing SLB instance to the client.
+The client then sends a request to the IP address of the SLB instance.
+The SLB instance forwards the request to the user's Layer 7 business gateway.
+The business gateway performs operations, such as authentication, and then forwards the request to the server.

-• During the migration: The nodes of the MSE cloud-native gateway are added to the specified vServer group of the SLB instance, and a total weight is configured for the cloud-native gateway.
-For example, a total weight of 10% is configured for the cloud-native gateway.
-The weighted round-robin algorithm is configured as the SLB scheduling algorithm.
-In this case, the SLB instance distributes traffic from the client based on the weight value.
-10% of the traffic is routed to the MSE cloud-native gateway.
-You can adjust the total weight of the cloud-native gateway to control the percentage of traffic that you want to migrate.
+• During the migration: The nodes of the MSE cloud-native gateway are attached to the specified vServer group of the SLB instance, and a total weight is set for the newly attached nodes.
+For example, if you set the total weight to 10% and change the scheduling algorithm of the SLB instance to weighted round-robin, the SLB instance distributes 10% of the client traffic to the MSE cloud-native gateway based on the weight.
+You can gradually adjust the total weight of the nodes to control the traffic migration ratio.

 Note

-The weighted round-robin algorithm enables the gateway to distribute requests to upstream servers based on their weights.
-Backend servers that have higher weights receive more requests than those that have lower weights.
+Weighted round-robin is a scheduling algorithm where the gateway distributes requests to upstream servers based on their configured weights.
+This allows servers to handle traffic according to their capacity.
+Backend servers with higher weights receive more requests.

-• After the migration: The total weight of the MSE cloud-native gateway is set to 100%, and all traffic on the SLB instance is forwarded to the MSE cloud-native gateway.
-The migration is complete.
+• After the migration: When you adjust the total weight of the MSE cloud-native gateway nodes to 100%, all traffic to the SLB instance is forwarded to the MSE cloud-native gateway.
+This completes the migration.

 1. Log on to the MSE console.